sdev99/sdev99-cordova-disk-check-plugin/README.md

 # Disk Check Plugin

-This plugin allows to get information about disk check in Android / iOS / Windows 10 platforms.
+This plugin allows to get information about disk check in Android / iOS

 ## Installation